mgunyho/tere/README.md

 - `--help` or `-h`: Print a short help and all CLI options to stderr
 - `--version` or `-V`: Print the version of `tere`
-- `--folders-only`: Don't show files, only folders (and symlinks pointing to folders) in the listing
+- `--folders-only` / `--no-folders-only`: With `--folders-only`, don't show files but only folders (and symlinks pointing to folders) in the listing.
-- `--filter-search`: If this option is set, hide items in the output listing that don't match the current search query
+- `--filter-search` / `--no-filter-search`: If this option is set, hide items in the output listing that don't match the current search query.
 - `--smart-case` / `--ignore-case` / `--case-sensitive`: Set the case sensitivity mode.
 The default mode is smart case.

+Some options have two or more versions that override each other (for example `--folders-only` and `--no-folders-only`).
+This means that whichever is passed last is applied.
+This way, you can have one option as the default in your `rc` file, but you can sometimes manually override that option when running `tere`.

 ## Prior art